 9.38 At a meeting of the GMCA on 26 January 2024 the Mayor presented his intention for the Mayoral General Precept (this will incorporate funding for Fire and Rescue Services as well as other Mayoral functions).
 The PLGFS advised that there is no cap on a Mayoral General Council Tax increase but increases to the precept for Fire Services are capped for a Band D property at the higher of 3% or £5.00 without a referendum.
 The Mayor has proposed to increase the Mayoral General Precept to £112.95 (an increase of £5.00 for a Band D property) comprising of £81.20 for functions previously covered by the Fire and Rescue Authority (a £5 increase) and £31.75 for other Mayoral General functions (no increase).
 The impact of the £5 increase has been included at Tables 11 and 12.
-It is expected that the precept will be formally determined at the GMCA meeting on 9 February 2024.
+The precept was formally determined at the GMCA meeting on 9 February 2024.